Course Descriptions - Science

 Recommended: C+ or better in Physics 11

 Physics 12 is a course intended to provide insight into the fundamental principles and processes of the physical world.
-Physics 12 requires a solid knowledge of the principles of Physics 11 to investigate the following topics on a more advanced level: Kinematics, Dynamics, Momentum and Energy.
-Additional topics are also covered, which include, Circular Motion, Equilibrium, Electrostatics, and Electromagnetism.
-A strong Math 11 background is highly recommended as there is a significant amount of mathematical analysis, algebra, trigonometry, and graphing in the course - students need a scientific or graphing calculator.
+Physics 12 requires a solid knowledge of the principles of Physics 11 to investigate the following topics on a more advanced level: Kinematics, Dynamics, and Energy.
+Additional topics are also covered, which include, Momentum, Circular Motion, Equilibrium, Electrostatics, Relative Motion, Special Relativity and Electromagnetism.
+A strong Math 11 background is highly recommended, as there is a significant amount of mathematical analysis, algebra, trigonometry, and graphing in the course.
+Lessons will incorporate the ways of learning and the perspectives of First People’s communities whenever possible.

 PHYSICS 12 HONOURS (MPH--12---H)